 2. Blueair Classic 605 Air Purifier

-Although the Blueair Classic 605 Air Purifier is best suited for homes, it’s also the best HEPA air purifier for classrooms.
+Although the Blueair Classic 605 Air Purifier is best suited for homes, it’s also suitable for classrooms.
 This is because it has a CADR of 500 CFM.
-With five air changes in an hour, it can clean large rooms between 700 square feet and 800 square feet.
+It can clean large rooms of 750 square feet five times an hour.

 AHAM rates the purifier at 698 square feet, making it perfect for art rooms, music rooms, and other classes.
 You need to know that the purifier comes with a powerful filtration system that includes dual protection filters.